PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 09:23:42
+Last updated: 2024-04-06 09:24:53
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper